 For ICAO CPL holders wanting to convert to an EASA frozen or restricted ATPL

 Fly EPT Spain ATPL online theoretical ground course is both UK CAA and EASA approved.
-If you have already completed the ATPL theory course with us, and you want both EASA and UK CAA ATPL licences, you only need to take both the EASA and UK CAA ATPL exams separately.
+If you have already completed the ATPL theory course with us, and you want both EASA and UK CAA ATPL licenses, you only need to take both the EASA and UK CAA ATPL exams separately.
 Once you receive the EASA f-ATPL, the UK CAA flight training is ‘as required’ as described above.

 If you have: